weibeld/OLD-weibeld-notes/_java/publish-to-maven-central.md

 - [07 - Javadoc, Sources and Signing](https://www.youtube.com/watch?v=HeQ70mRSSGE)
 - [08 - Getting Help](https://www.youtube.com/watch?v=E8_oByBCbmI)

-In general, the Sonatype documentation is the ✅ resource for questions about publising to Maven Central.
+In general, the Sonatype documentation is the ✅ resource for questions about publishing to Maven Central.

 ## Let's Go